Development as an Artist

 Initially, I was a fabric artist whose work grew out of traditional crazy quilting techniques.
 I was particularly known for my extensive embroidery and bead work.
 As a fabric artist, I have had one man shows in Ann Arbor and Plymouth, Michigan as well as in Durham, North Carolina.

 Approximately 10 years ago, I began to do more work with photography and most recently have been focusing on collage.
 In 2009, I had a show at Schoolcraft College.

 My current artwork has been primarily photomontage where I incorporate details from photographs and other art into new configurations.
 Often extensive research goes into developing the art I create.

-The following pieces of my art are now on display in my office on campus.
+The following pieces of my art are a sample of my work.

 You Forgot That I Was a Seed incorporates a scientific illustration from Curtis’s Botanical Magazine (1902) of a navy bean, a nineteenth century medical illustration of a human heart, a detail from Sasha Schneider's Triumph of Darkness (1896), and government photographs of several plants in the genus Phaseolus vulgaris.
 The Greek at the bottom of the image is a quote by Dinos Christianopoulos (b.
 1931 which translates to "You did anything to bury me, but you forgot that I was a seed."